louis70109/aws-python-line-api/README.md

 $ cd <YOUR_FILE_NAME>/
 ```

-4. create a `.env` file and write your key in this file
+4. create a `.env` file and input your service key in this file

 ```
 NOTIFY_REDIRECT_URI=